 Professional fundraising consultants are required to annually register and pay a \$300 fee to DACS pursuant to s.
-496.409, F.S., before operating in Florida.16 In addition to name and address information, the registration must also indicate whether any of the owners, directors, officers, or employees of the consultant are related to any other directors, officers, owners, or employees, any charity under contract to the consultant, or any supplier or vendor providing goods or services to any charity under contract with the consultant.
-Additionally, the registration must indicate and explain whether the consultant or any of its officers, trustees, or employees have been convicted or pled guilty within the past 10 years to any felony or a crime involving fraud, theft, larceny, embezzlement, fraudulent conversion, or misappropriation of property, or any crime arising from the consultant or any of its officers, directors, directors, trustees, or emplain whether the consultant or a charity.
-Finally, the registration must indicate and explain whether the consultant.
+496.409, F.S., before operating in Florida.
+In addition to name and address information, the registration must also indicate whether any of the owners, directors, officers, or employees of the consultant are related to any other directors, officers, owners, or employees, any charity under contract to the consultant, or any supplier or vendor providing goods or services to any charity under contract with the consultant.
+Additionally, the registration must indicate and explain whether the consultant or any of its officers, directors, trustees, or employees have been convicted or pled guilty within the past 10 years to any felony or a crime involving fraud, theft, larceny, embezzlement, fraudulent conversion, or misappropriation of property, or any crime arising from the conduct of a solicitation for a charity.
+Finally, the registration must indicate and explain whether the consultant or any of its officers, directors, trustees, or employees have been enjoined from violating any law relating to a charitable solicitation.
+In the past solicitation is consultant.